AscendingPassage.com HOME PAGE.

 depths of the forbidden halls.

-Like a cloud, like a veil, the continual red-coloured dust floats
+Like a cloud, like a veil, the continual red-colored dust floats

-everywhere above the ruins, and, athwart it, here and there, the sun
+everywhere above the ruins, and, here and there, the sun

 obelisks, it seems to rise in clouds, this dust of Egypt, as if it